TouK/nussknacker/CONTRIBUTING.md

 ## Releasing strategy

-We are trying to have regular release (about once a two months) in similar to [Kafka manner](https://cwiki.apache.org/confluence/display/KAFKA/Time+Based+Release+Plan)
+We are trying to have regular releases (about once every two months), similar to [Kafka way](https://cwiki.apache.org/confluence/display/KAFKA/Time+Based+Release+Plan).

 Our version has schema `epoch.major.patch` which means that changes on both first and second part can be not backward compatible.